thisissagarthapa/Tangent-Normal/README.md

 ## Overview

 This project involves analyzing two different curves and visualizing their properties using Matplotlib in Python.
 The focus is on:
-1. Finding the points where the tangent to the curve is parallel to the x-axis.
+1. Finding the points where the tangent to a curve is parallel to the x-axis.
 2. Determining the angle at which a curve intersects the x-axis.

 ## 1. Points Where Tangents Are Parallel to the X-Axis